JL1172/node-space-api/README.md

 ### Testing
 Unit tests have already been developed using Jest and SuperTest.
+Integration testing will be implemented along with e2e tests with jest and cypress.

 ### Tech Stack
 - **MVC Framework:** Nest JS